 The 8th and so far latest album of The Rasmus (in their own name) is probably one of their best produced and executed records.
 Mind you: Not the best, but the best produced.
 And very neatly done (again) and engineered, it shows that they put a lot of effort behind the different tracks.

-And it really shows!
-If you get a different producer with some edges, who does not mind colliding with one or two stakeholders at some time.
+If you get a different producer with some rough edges, who does not mind colliding with one or two stakeholders at some time.
 THEN you get results and some oomph into the tune.
 The proof is this record – not the most energetic of all things they did so far.
-But it is remarkably more refreshing and energy laden than the one before.
+But it is remarkably more refreshing and energy-laden than the one before.

 Well, this is very much an ‘It Depends’ record.
 The band took great care to structure each song slightly differently.
 In fact, a good portion of the production sounds like some old Foreigner vinyl with a Nordic spin and gloominess.
 Then the rest is a bit rockier, but nowhere near what they did in Dead Letters or Black Roses.

-Someone’s gonna Light you Up brings a rockier taste to this menu, reminiscent to former tracks on earlier albums; one of my favorites.
+Someone’s gonna Light you Up brings a rockier taste to this menu, reminiscent to former tracks on earlier albums.
+One of my favorites.
 The soft ballad Sky at the very end is – well – the bitter end of things.
 Not getting off the ground and having a strong smell of something I have already heard somewhere else.
-Hmm!

 But in the end, all that jazz – ah, pop I wanna say – kind of blends into a similar amalgam of plastic synthesizer style porridge, containing very little in hard edges at all.
-By and large not bad, although not stellar neither.
+By and large not bad, although not stellar either.
 Something you consume, but then have no real recollection of what it was.